fananek/hex-grid/README.md

 - coordinates: `CubeCoordinates` - cell placement on a grid coordinate system
 - attributes: `[String: Attribute]` - dictionary of custom attributes (most primitive types are supported as well as nesting)
 - isBlocked: `Bool` - used by algorithms (reachableCells, pathfinding etc.)
+- isOpaque: `Bool` - used by fieldOfView algorithm
 - cost: `Float` - used by pathfinding algorithm.
 For the sake of simplicity let's put graph theory aside.
 You can imagine cost as an amount of energy needed to pass a cell.
 Pathfinding algorithm then search for path requiring the less effort.

 #### CubeCoordinates